beyond-blockchain/ledger_subsystem/bbc1/core/ethereum/README.md

 * solc (solidity) 0.5 (install with apt or brew) (actual compilation uses py-solc-x installed with brownie, but requires depedencies for solc anyway)

 ## How to use
 For the example below, we assume that BBc-1 Core and the ledger subsystem are pip-installed, and 'bbc_core.py' is running at the user's home directory (the "config.json" file resides under "~/.bbc1").
-The default Ethereum network is ropsten test network.
+The default Ethereum network is goerli test network.

 1. Set up brownie environment
 ```